ktorio/ktor-documentation/topics/user-agent.md

 <include src="lib.md" include-id="outdated_warning"/>

-This feature adds a User-Agent header to requests.
+This plugin adds a User-Agent header to requests.